Sinkhorn Distributionally Robust Optimization: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we investigated a new distributionally robust optimization framework based on the Sinkhorn distance.
-By developing a strong dual reformulation and a customized batch gradient descent with bisection search algorithm, we have shown that the resulting DRO problem is tractable under mild assumptions, greatly spans the tractability of Wasserstein DRO.
-Analysis on the worst-case distribution indicates that Sinkhorn DRO hedges a more reasonable set of adverse scenarios and thus less conservative compared with Wasserstein DRO, which is then demonstrated via extensive numerical experiments.
-Based on theoretical and numerical findings, we conclude that the Sinkhorn distance is a promising candidate for modeling distributional ambiguities in decision-making under uncertainty from the perspective of computational tractability, modeling rationality and out-of-sample performance.
+By developing a strong dual reformulation and a biased stochastic mirror descent algorithm, we have shown that the resulting problem is efficient to solve under mild assumptions.
+Analysis of the worst-case distribution indicates that Sinkhorn DRO hedges a more reasonable set of adverse scenarios and is thus less conservative than Wasserstein DRO.
+Extensive numerical experiments demonstrated that Sinkhorn DRO is a promising candidate for modeling distributional ambiguities in decision-making under uncertainty.

-In the meantime, several topics worth in-depth investigating are left for future works.
-It is interesting to design efficient first-order algorithms for Sinkhorn DRO when the nominal distribution is arbitrary or when the loss function is non-convex in the decision variable.
-Moreover, a meaningful research question is the choice of the optimal hyper-parameters in Sinkhorn DRO, such as the radius of the ambiguity set $\orho$, the entropic regularization parameters $\epsilon$, and reference measures $\nu$.
-This paper focuses on regularizing Wasserstein distance with the entropic regularization -- the Sinkhorn distance, but extensions to other types of regularization are possible.
-Exploring and discovering the benefits of Sinkhorn DRO in other types of applications may lead to future research directions.